 The Investment Manager and the Administrator maintain global information technology systems, consisting of infrastructure, applications and communications networks to support the Company's as well as its own business activities.
-These systems could be subject to security breaches such as 'cybercrime' resulting in theft, a disruption in the ability to close out positions and the disclosure or corruption of sensitive and confidential information.
-Security breaches may also result in misappropriation of assets and could create significant financial and/or legal exposure for the Company.
+These systems could be subject to security breaches such as 'cyber-crime' resulting in theft, a disruption in the ability to close out positions and the disclosure or corruption of sensitive and confidential information.
+Security breaches may also result in misappropriation of assets and could create significant financial and/or legal exposure for the

+Company.
 The Investment Manager and Administrator seek to mitigate attacks on their own systems but will not be able to control directly the risks to third-party systems to which it may connect.
-Any breach in security of the Investment Manager or the Administrator and may cause the Company to suffer, among other things, financial loss, the disruption of its business, liability to third parties, regulatory intervention or reputational damage.
+Any breach in security of the Investment Manager's or Administrator's systems could have a material adverse effect on the Investment Manager or the Administrator and may cause the Company to suffer, among other things, financial loss, the disruption of its business, liability to third parties, regulatory intervention or reputational damage.